scanse/sweep-sdk/libsweep/README.md

 cmake ..  -DDUMMY=On -G "Visual Studio 14 2015 Win64"
 ```

 Then be sure to add the installation directories for the library and the header files to the environment `PATH` variable.
-For the above installation that would be something like `C:\Program Files\sweep\lib` for the library and `C:\Program Files\sweep\inlcude\sweep` for the headers.
+For the above installation you'd have to add something like the following:
+- `C:\Program Files\sweep\lib` for the library
+- `C:\Program Files\sweep\include`for the headers

 You may have to restart the computer before the changes take effect.

 ### Usage